Pete Frisella, Google Analytics Developer Advocate – June 2013

 Publish and Run the Experiment

-With this implementation, visitors exposed to and included in the experiment will see variations without any redirects.
+With this implementation, users exposed to and included in the experiment will see variations without any redirects.

 Tips and Considerations

-- After the experiment ends, visitors will be shown the original page, and not a variation.
+- After the experiment ends, users will be shown the original page, and not a variation.

 - Predefined metrics such as time on site, pageviews, revenue, etc. can be used for experiment objectives instead of pre-configured goals.